OpenConext-Attic/OpenConext-Howto/05_Engineblock.md

 ```
 # curl -u janus:janus_password http://api.myconext.org/api/connections
 ```
-The answer should indeed be "No body" (which proves succesful authentication for now).
+The answer should indeed be "No body" (which proves successful authentication for now).

 Now you should be able to "Push" Service Registry metadata configuration to Engineblock.